holidayextras/generator-webapp-feature/README.md

 If this is the case then delete any non-required directories before committing.

 This generator will also update your `code/index.js` file for your webapp to automatically tie the new feature into the app.
-To do this it relies on two comment lines in the `code/index.js` file.
-To effectively use this generator it is suggested that you ensure that the following are present within your `code/index.js` file:

-- `//====== yeoman requireHook =====//`

-    for the require statement make sure the above is at the top of the file with the other calls to `require()`.
-- `//===== yeoman controllerHook =====//`

-    to automatically insert the controller into those used by the app ensure the above is written in the JSON object for the instantiation of `this.controllers = {}`.

-These comments are required for the [Yeoman Hooks](http://remy.bach.me.uk/blog/2013/10/updating-existing-files-with-yeoman/) to update the file.
-If they are not present the generator will not error, but you will have to manually update the `code/index.js` file.

-*If you use the latest version of the webapp-template as the base of your app then the hooks should already be provided.*

 ### Controllers
 Inside the `controllers` directory you will find the `[featureName]_controller.js`.